vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 Once you're connect to the instance, you'll install the base software required.

-ssh into the box using your local PEM file and the specific machine address. e.g. ssh -i /Users/XX/XX.pem ec2-user@ec2-XX-XX-XXX-XXX.ap-southeast-2.compute.amazonaws.com.
+ssh into the box using your local PEM file and the specific machine address. e.g. `ssh -i /Users/XX/XX.pem ec2-user@ec2-XX-XX-XXX-XXX.ap-southeast-2.compute.amazonaws.com`.

 Run the 1304instpack_pip.sh script either by downloading it (e.g. `wget https://raw.githubusercontent.com/fordesmith/PotentialFutureExposureAWSSpark/master/1304instpack_pip.sh`) and running it (e.g. bash ./1304instpack_pip.sh) or by copying the file into your terminal window.
 Please forgive the liberal use of sudo; this is only a POC, after all.